Teaching English in Spain: Living in Spain

 Climate in Spain

-For a country of its size, Spain has a diverse climate that can be broken up into three types: Continental Mediterranean, Mediterranean, and Oceanic.
+For a country of its size, Spain has a diverse climate that can be broken up into three types: Mediterranean, Oceanic, and Semi-arid.

 Mediterranean Climate